kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 	- Dagmar is birthplace of the Rexum.
 		- Rebels - bracer of Cirrepeti (they/them).
 		- Valdrheim - Shield of Foshorey, goddess of protection and victory
 	- Lewis has chosen the Dominion, to search for peace/diplomacy.
-He kills in self-defense.
+He kills in self-defense and prays for forgiveness.